DoTheEvo/selfhosted-apps-docker/gotify-ntfy-signal/readme.md

   they need to share single account and so lack the ability to choose what to get and what not to get.
 * **ntfy** - simple original approach to just subscribing to "topics" without authentification.
-Very simple single line push notification.
+Simple single line code for push notification.
-  Support for multiple user, supports ios.
+  Support for multiple users, supports ios.
-* **signal-cli-rest-api** - no gui, need a sim card phone number registred, notification are just send to phone numbers.
+* **signal-cli-rest-api** - no gui, needs a sim card, a phone number registred, notification are send through that phone number.
-  Signal wide spread might make it a winner, since you are not asking people to install an another app.
+  Signal wider spread might make it a winner, since you are not asking people to install an another app.

 Afte few weeks of tinkering with these... **ntfy is the winner for me**, for now.<br>